luka-bacic/cv-builder/README.md

 ## Troubleshooting

+### Printed layout doesn't match the page dimensions

+This layout was designed for A4 paper in portrait mode.
+When priting the page to PDF, please make sure to select `A4` instead of `Letter` in the advanced print settings.

 ### Text is not selectable in the generated PDF

 It is possible the text in the generated PDF will not be selectable (it would act as an image).